top of page

 And then writing about hostage Itay Svirsky led me to his best friend Adam Rapoport, who led me to Be'eri residents Tom and Emily Hand and the hotel full of survivors, and this opened my heart to the entire community of Kibbutz Be'eri, which was so far away from the world of Tel Aviv and the Israel I knew before...and without getting any sappier...

-It wouldn't have been possible without Adam's help, who in his darkest hour in unthinkable circumstances, took the time and made the effort to help this broken writer girl with her very big project about the hostages in Israel during the war all by herself.
+It wouldn't have been possible without Adam's help, who in his darkest hour during unthinkable circumstances, took the time and made the effort to help this broken writer girl with her very big project about the hostages in Israel during the war all by herself.

 I feel like...one thing I think I know for sure...is that there were two kind and gentle shy brothers walking around Be'eri, and now there is only one.